How to Protect Your Privacy on iPhone

 How: Settings > Privacy > Advertising > Reset Advertising Identifier

-11. Set DuckDuckGo as your default search engine.
+11. Set DuckDuckGo as your default search engine or any other private search engine like privado.com !

-DuckDuckGo is the non-tracking search engine that doesn’t collect or share your personal information.
+DuckDuckGo and Privado are the non-tracking search engines that doesn’t collect or share your personal information.

 How: For Safari go to Settings > Safari > Search Engine > DuckDuckGo.
 For other mobile browsers see our help pages.